-- Relationship strains.
+4. Relationship strains.
 If you're married, housing might be an issue.
-You might be offered a grad/research assistant position and free tuition, but no accommodations for your spouse in campus housing.
+You might be offered a grad/research assistant position and free tuition but no accommodations for your spouse in campus housing.

-- Writing a thesis.
+6. Writing a thesis.
 Some grad programs require writing a thesis on a topic that your degree supervisor picks out for you.
-Writing an original thesis is not easy, compared to course work, and is often the reason grad students take a lot longer than program duration.
+Writing an original thesis is not easy compared to course work, and it is often the reason grad students take a lot longer than program duration.
 Each semester you delay might mean a "penalty" fee in the form of extra tuition that has to be paid.

-- Requires support.
-You might need a strong support network to get through emotionally, when your thesis research is going nowhere.
+7. Requires support.
+You might need a strong support network to get through emotionally.

-- Might take 2–7 years of your life.
-Not everyone finds they can complete a grad degree in the typical one or two years.
-Personal obligations often intrude, or lack of finances makes it difficult.
+8. Might take 2–7 years of your life.
+Not everyone finds they can complete a grad degree in the typical 1 or 2 years.
+Personal obligations often intrude or lack of finances makes it difficult.
 Or your supervisor doesn't like your research.
 This doesn't even factor in the costs and how long it might take to pay back loans.

-- Extra cost of education.
+9. Extra cost of education.
 Graduate schools can be very expensive.
-If you are not going to work during your studies, or will not receive an assistant job and waived tuition fees, the cost of your education is going to mount.
+If you are not going to work during your studies or will not receive an assistant job and waived tuition fees, the cost of your education is going to mount.

-- Graduating with a large debt.
-This state of financial affairs might push you into accepting any job after graduation, out of necessity.
+10. Graduating with a large debt.
+This state of financial affairs might push you into accepting any job after graduation out of necessity.

-- Return on investment might be slow.
-Even with a higher salary, how quickly will that offset tuition loans and the zero or negative cash flow due to not earning while studying?
+12. Return on investment might be slow.
+Even with a higher salary, how quickly will that offset tuition loans and the negative cash flow due to not earning while studying?

-- Limited job opportunities.
-If the degree you get is in an academic field, finding work outside of teaching or research may be difficult, and thus not necessarily worth it to you.
+13. Limited job opportunities.
+If the degree you get is in an academic field, finding work outside of teaching or research may be difficult, and thus, not necessarily worth it to you.

-- Too qualified.
+15. Too qualified.
 During an economic downturn, should you find yourself looking for employment, having an advanced degree can be a liability.
-You might hear, "sorry, you're overqualified."
+You might hear, "Sorry, you're overqualified."

 If you are determined to go to grad school, consider spending a few years getting relevant work experience first.
 You could take the time to save the money for tuition and expenses, which would allow you to devote dedicated time to a degree.
 Or if you've built up trust in your employer, they might foot part of the tuition and give you time off each day to attend to studies.
 All this allows you some peace of mind, which might be what you need to succeed in grad school.